When you’re 6 months pregnant, you’re more than halfway to meeting your baby, so hang in there! Here’s what’s going on for both of you this month.

 And there’s a lot of important stuff happening inside your little one’s body too.

-Their internal organs are all present, but they still have a lot of developing to do so that they can support them when they’re born.
+Their internal organs are all present, but they still have a lot of development to do so that they can support them when they’re born.

 Here’s something really exciting — the senses that your little one will use to explore the world are starting to kick into gear.